bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 curl -s https://get.nextflow.io | bash
 ```

-If you don't have `curl` installed download the installation script from the URL
+If you don't have `curl` installed, download the installation script from the
-given above within a web browser, then run the script by typing `bash` followed
+URL given above within a web browser, then run the script by typing `bash`
-by the name of the downloaded file.
+followed by the name of the downloaded file.

 This should create a Nextflow executable file named `nextflow` in your current
 directory.

 Finally, test the Nextflow installation was successful by running the following
-commands to check the version, list the commands and options available with the
+commands to check the version, list the Nextflow commands and options available
-`help` command and running the _Hello World_ example workflow.
+using the `help` command, and running the _'hello world'_ example workflow.

 ```
 ./nextflow -version